Article

 Hear from our experts

-We believe European equity markets are extremely cheap at current levels, both in absolute and relative terms, which is typically a great starting point to generate future returns.
+At current levels, we believe European equity markets are exceptionally low priced.
+Both in absolute and relative terms.
+This is typically a great starting point to generate future returns.

-Instead, the opportunity is for fundamental stock picking – looking for those companies that are improving returns for their shareholders and are changing for the better.
+That means looking for those companies with improving returns and are changing for the better.

 Asian markets continue to trade well below their long-term historic average level and at a significant discount to developed markets, particularly the US.
 We believe there’s scope for this to narrow, and that Asia remains an attractive place to invest over the medium-term, with divergence between countries and sectors providing attractive opportunities.